Junowww/FRUGAL-ndss/README.md

 ## Dataset

 We gratefully acknowledge the authors of [1] for making the Deep Fingerprinting dataset publicly available.
 This dataset comprises 95 monitored websites with 1,000 traces each for closed-world analysis, and a distinct set of 40,000 unmonitored websites (one trace each) for open-world evaluation.

+`GoodSample`: A subset of $n$ samples selected from the training set where the DF ASR exceeds 0.9.

 ## References